Wolters Kluwer

 Wolters Kluwer N.V. is a Dutch multinational company that provides information, software, and services for accountants, doctors, lawyers, and other professionals.
 The company serves legal, business, tax, accounting, finance, audit, risk, compliance, and healthcare markets.

-Wolters Kluwer’s product portfolio includes: UpToDate, CCH, Enablon, CT Corporation, Lippincott, CCH Tagetik, Inview, Brightflag, Ovid, TeamMate.
+Wolters Kluwer's product portfolio includes: UpToDate, CCH, Enablon, CT Corporation, Lippincott, CCH Tagetik, Inview, Brightflag, Ovid, and TeamMate.

 The company's global headquarters are in Alphen aan den Rijn, Netherlands.

 History

 Early history

 Jan-Berend Wolters founded the Schoolbook publishing house in Groningen, Netherlands, in 1836.
 In 1858, the Noordhoff publishing house was founded alongside the Schoolbook publishing house.
 The two publishing houses merged in 1968.
 Wolters-Noordhoff merged with Information and Communications Union (ICU) in 1972 and took the name ICU.
 ICU acquired Croner in 1977, ICU changed its name to Wolters-Samsom in 1983.
 The company began serving foreign law firms and multinational companies in China in 1985.
 In 1987, Elsevier, the largest publishing house in the Netherlands, announced its intentions to buy up Kluwer's stock.
 Kluwer merged with Wolters-Samsom to fend off Elsevier's takeover bid and formed Wolters Kluwer.
 The merger made Wolters Kluwer the second-largest publishing house in the Netherlands.

 After the merger, Wolters Kluwer began expanding internationally with the purchase of IPSOA Editore, Kieser Verlag, Technipublicaciones, and Tele Consulte in 1989.
 By the end of the year, Wolters Kluwer expanded its presence to Spain, West Germany and France.
 The company also launched LEX, its legal information system, in Poland.
 In 1989, 44% of the company's revenue was earned in foreign markets.